Xilinx/Kria-PYNQ/README.md

 ![](./kriapynq.png)

-This repository contains the install scripts needed to add PYNQ to your Kria SoM's official Ubuntu SDCard Image.
-From that installation, a complete Python and Jupyter environment is installed on the Kria SoM along with multiple programmable logic overlays all ready to use.
+This repository contains the install scripts needed to add PYNQ to your Kria KV260 Vision AI Starter Kit's official Ubuntu SDCard Image.
+From that installation, a complete Python and Jupyter environment is installed on the Kria SOM along with multiple programmable logic overlays all ready to use.

 ## Installation